 Preview Your App Page in Dark Mode on AppTweak

 Read this blog to understand how and why you should consider dark mode when designing your app’s creatives.
-Don’t forget to use AppTweak’s App Page Previewer to visualize your store page in dark mode, too!
+Don’t forget to use AppTweak’s App Page Preview/Store Listing Preview to visualize your store page in dark mode, too!

 Optimize your creatives for dark mode

 When designing your app’s creatives, keep in mind that they should look as good in dark mode as in light mode.
 For example, you should use contrasting colors in both modes - typically, you want your icon to stand out from both a white or black background.
-Another great tip for Android is to use a transparent background in the icon so that it adapts to the user’s preferred mode.
+Another great tip for Android is to use a transparent background in the icon, as exemplified by Spotify below, so that it adapts to the user’s preferred mode.

 Before submitting your app to the store, you can use our App Page Previewer (App Store) or Store Listing Previewer (Google Play) to check how your creatives will look in both light and dark mode.
 You can even upload several different icons and screenshots to test which version looks best in both modes.